dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 }
 ```

-In this example we assume that your kernel code selector is 0x8, and kernel data is 0x10.
-If these are different in your GDT, change these accordingly.
+In this example we assume that the kernel code selector is 0x8, and kernel data is 0x10.
+If these are different in our GDT, change these accordingly.

 At this point we've successfully changed the GDT, and reloaded all the segment registers!